 The Medco Health Home Delivery Pharmacy Service

-For a 100-day (three-month) supply your co-pay is: \$5 for generic drugs, \$30 for preferred brand name drugs, \$60 for non-preferred brand name drugs, or 20% coinsurance, whichever is greater.
+For a 100-day (three-month) supply your co-pay is: \$10 for generic drugs, \$30 for formulary, \$60 for non-formulary, or 20% coinsurance, whichever is greater.
 Standard shipping and handling is free.